KleberVales/financial-control-platform/README.md

 ## 🚀 About the Project

-A *Financial Control Platform* foi desenvolvida como uma aplicação real de controle financeiro, permitindo:
+The *Financial Control Platform* was developed as a real financial control application, allowing you to:

 ✔️ Cadastro de transações (receitas e despesas)
 ✔️ Organização por categorias